tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 The first knowledge Unc' Billy Possum had that he was discovered came to him through his tail.
 Yes, Sir, it came to him through his tail.
-Farmer Brown's boy pinched it.
-It was rather a mean thing to do, but Farmer Brown's boy was curious.
-He wanted to see what Unc' Billy would do.
-And he didn't pinch very hard, not hard enough to really hurt.
-Farmer Brown's boy is too good-hearted to hurt any one if he can help it.
+Farmer Brown's girl pinched it.
+It was rather a mean thing to do, but Farmer Brown's girl was curious.
+She wanted to see what Unc' Billy would do.
+And she didn't pinch very hard, not hard enough to really hurt.
+Farmer Brown's girl is too good-hearted to hurt any one if she can help it.

 Now any other of the Green Forest and Green Meadows people would promptly have pulled their tail away had they been in Unc' Billy's